By Doris L. Bergen

 War & Genocide: A Concise History of the Holocaust offers a general survey of the Holocaust, its causes and its consequences.
 Written by Doris L. Bergen, who is a Professor of Holocaust Studies at the University of Toronto, this text strives to answer some of the universal questions about the Holocaust such as, how did the world allow it to happen, who was involved in the killings, what motivated their actions, the reaction of the victims, and how this atrocity was seen by the average man and women on the street, both in Germany and in conquered countries.

-By the very nature of the Holocaust and the Nazi’s quest to exterminate all Jews in Europe, the bulk of the text deals with Nazi atrocities against the Jews and why Jews, in particular, where the focus of Nazi hatred and murderous rage.
+By the very nature of the Holocaust and the Nazi’s quest to exterminate all Jews in Europe, the bulk of the text deals with Nazi atrocities against the Jews and why Jews, in particular, were the focus of Nazi hatred and murderous rage.
 In addition, however, Bergen also touches upon the numerous other victims of the Nazi’s murderous rampage – including the imprisonment in concentration camps and/or murder of gypsies, communists, and other’s deemed undesirable including homosexuals, Jehovah’s Witnesses, captured black soldiers, and Soviet POWs.
 The Nazi’s quest for racial purification even impacted pure-blooded Aryans via the Nazi’s euthanasia program that resulted in the murder of anyone deemed seriously deformed as well as those labeled as mentally or physically impaired.
 As Bergen points out in this book, the murders associated with the euthanasia program began years before the wholesale murder of Europe’s Jews.

 The information in this text is organized thematically, covering: